-Source: Authors' calculation from contribution history in Article 33.
+Source : Authors' calculation from contribution history in Article 33.
 The benefits are estimated from the contribution up to 2020.
 The figures would be underestimated for beneficiaries claiming after 2020.

 It is surprising that a large number of workers have moved from Article 33 to Article 39 before they reached pensionable age.
 Although the shares of those always staying in Article 33 is higher for the younger cohort, the absolute number of those ending up at Article 39 and likely facing this unfairness is still non-trivial.
 The last column of Table 3 shows the estimated benefits based on earnings history.
-Consistent with our explanation above, the beneficiaries who switched from Article 33 to Article 39 would receive lower benefits than other groups.

-Moreover, once using career-average as a base salary, salaries needed to be indexed for wage growth because each worker's best 180 months would be from different years.
-For example, the nominal average of those with their best 180 months are between 2015 and 2030 are likely to be higher than those having their top 180 months between 2005 and 2020 due to wage growth over time.
+Consistent with our explanation above, the beneficiaries who switched from Article 33 to Article 39 would receive lower benefits than other groups.3 are likely to be higher than those having their top 180 months between 2005 and 2020 due to wage growth over time.
 Before computing the average earnings, we propose adjusting nominal wages to the equivalent Baht value at the year the beneficiaries turn 55 years old.
 Possible indices are (a) the median wage from Article 33 data; (b) the median wage calculated from the formal workers in the Labour Force Survey; and (c) the monthly CPI.
 Appendix A provides more details.

+Moreover, once using career-average as a base salary, salaries needed to be indexed for wage growth because each worker's best 180 months would be from different years.
+For example, the nominal average of those with their best 180 months are between 2015 and 2030

-&lt;sup>4 Another counter-argument is that there could be a selection bias.
+3 Another counter-argument is that there could be a selection bias.
 Those moving to Article 39 tend to have lower earnings even when they were in Article 33.